Marpa, A practical general parser: the recognizer: The recognizer

 \subsection{Memoize transitions}

-The \var{transitions} table for \Ves{i} is built once all EIMs have been added to \Ves{i}.
+The code for the memoization of transitions is Algorithm~\ref{alg:memoize-transitions} on page~\pageref{alg:memoize-transitions}.
+The \var{transitions} table for \Ves{i} is built once all \type{EIM}s have been added to \Ves{i}.
 We first look at the resource, excluding the processing of Leo items.
-The non-Leo processing can be done in a single pass over \Ves{i}, in \Oc{} time per EIM.
+The non-Leo processing can be done in a single pass over \Ves{i}, in \Oc{} time per \type{EIM}.
 Inclusive time and space are charged to the Earley items being examined.
 Overhead is charged to \Ves{i}.

 We now look at the resource used in the Leo processing.
 A transition symbol \Vsym{transition} is Leo eligible if it is Leo unique and its rule is right recursive.
 (If \Vsym{transition} is Leo unique in \Ves{i}, it will be the postdot symbol of only one rule in \Ves{i}.)
 All but one of the determinations needed to decide if \Vsym{transition} is Leo eligible can be precomputed from the grammar, and the resource to do this is charged to the parse.
 The precomputation, for example, for every rule, determines if it is right recursive.